Index (publishing): Embedded indexing

 Embedded indexing involves including the index headings in the midst of the text itself, but surrounded by codes so that they are not normally displayed.
 A usable index is then generated automatically from the embedded text using the position of the embedded headings to determine the locators.
 Thus, when the pagination is changed the index can be regenerated with the new locators.

 LaTeX documents support embedded indexes primarily through the MakeIndex package.
 Several widely used XML DTDs, including DocBook and TEI, have elements that allow index creation directly in the XML files.
 Most word processing software, such as StarWriter/OpenOffice.org Writer, Microsoft Word, and WordPerfect, as well as some desktop publishing software (for example, FrameMaker and InDesign), as well as other tools (for example, MadCap Software's Flare), have some facility for embedded indexing as well.
 TExtract and IndexExploit support embedded indexing of Microsoft Word documents.

 An embedded index requires more time to create than a conventional static index; however, an embedded index can save time in the long run when the material is updated or repaginated.
 This is because, with a static index, if even a few pages change, the entire index must be revised or recreated while, with an embedded index, only the pages that changed need updating or indexing.

 Purpose

-Indexes are also designed to help the reader find information quickly and easily.
-A complete and truly useful index is not simply a list of the words and phrases used in a publication (which is properly called a concordance), but an organized map of its contents, including cross-references, grouping of like concepts, and other useful intellectual analysis.
+Indexes are designed to help readers find information quickly and easily.
+A complete and useful index is not simply a list of the words and phrases used in a publication (which is properly called a concordance), but an organized map of its contents, including cross-references, the grouping of like concepts, and other intellectual analysis.

 Sample back-of-the-book index excerpt:

 In books, indexes are usually placed near the end (this is commonly known as "BoB" or back-of-book indexing).
 They complement the table of contents by enabling access to information by specific subject, whereas contents listings enable access through broad divisions of the text arranged in the order they occur.
 It has been remarked that, while "[a]t first glance the driest part of the book, on closer inspection the index may provide both interest and amusement from time to time."